 Kubernetes environments supported for local development include kind and minikube.
 These options are popular with developers wanting to run a lightweight solution on their machines as part of a larger Apache-Kafka®-based development workflow.

-For running clusters in the cloud, you can easily deploy Redpanda on public cloud Kubernetes environments, including those available on Amazon AWS, Google Cloud Platform (GCP), and DigitalOcean.
+For running clusters in the cloud, you can easily deploy Redpanda on public cloud Kubernetes environments, including those available on Amazon AWS, and Google Cloud Platform (GCP).

 Redpanda on Kubernetes with kind